n150 n300 T3000 p100 p300c 60 min Validated

 Value Effect

-0.2–0.3 Subtle coherence, natural variation
+0.2–0.3 Subtle coherence, natural variation frame-to-frame

-0.35 Default — good for most subjects
+0.35 Default — good balance for most subjects

-1.0 Maximum blending, very low motion
+1.0 Maximum blending — frames very similar, low motion

 Fast motion (fire, water): 0.2–0.35 · Slow drift (cosmos, aurora): 0.4–0.6